rafaellc28/Latex2AMPL/README.md

 \<name\> <b>\geq</b> \<Expression\>

 are considered constraints.
-A declaration must be of the form
+If you want these to be declarations, they must be of the form

 \<name\><b>, \leq</b> \<Expression\>